Arcadier/Plug-In-Billing-Engine/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-## Subscription Plan ##
+## Setting up a recurring payment to use your Plug-In ##

 **_Back End_**

-Start by downloading Arcadier’s Subscription Plan file containing the internal Stripe Plug-In that you will be implementing.
-To connect your Stripe account to the payments made by the user, navigate to “license” > “license.php”, open it, and paste your Stripe’s secret key into #1.
+Start by downloading Arcadier’s `Subscription` folder.
+To connect your Stripe account to the payments made by the user, navigate to “license” > “license.php”, open it, and paste your Stripe Secret key into #1.

 <p align="center"><img width="789" alt="1" src="https://user-images.githubusercontent.com/6611854/60490114-83d2a580-9cd8-11e9-8564-7ad7f7eff37d.png"></p>